benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-03-generic-unification-with-sawmill.md

 `IUnifiable`
 ------------

+Unification is a central part of Prolog's programming model, but it has applications outside of Prolog as well (type inference, for example).
+Any time you have a syntactic structure with placeholder variables, the question "what can I plug in for these variables?" makes sense.

-Reading back over the algorithm, we can highlight a few concepts:
+Let's quantify that.
+Reading back over the description of the algorithm, it seems to build on a few core concepts:

 * Terms
 * Terms which are variables
 * Composite terms with children
 * Leaf nodes with no children
 * Matching a pair of terms

+Abstracting over these concepts should allow us to implement unification once and for all, without depending on the specifics of Prolog's terms.

 Sawmill's core `IRewritable` interface is a generic way of looking at tree-shaped terms with children.
 The only concepts we need to add on top of `IRewritable` are _variables_ and _matching_.